visiongirles/CustomBorderForTwitch/README.md

 # CustomBorderForTwitch

 You can use this code to customize the animated border.
-E.g. you can use it for your streams at Twitch.
+E.g. you can use it for your streams on Twitch.

 You can changes variables located in `:root` css selector in style.css file to adjust the border: